kayshcache/coder-assessment-1/README.md

 Install from source for unix systems only
 ###### Dependencies
 Python 3+
+Modules: Reu
 ###### System/hardware requirements
-Minimum requirements 2gb RAM x86
+Minimum requirements 2gb RAM x86_64
 ###### Explanation of features
 Get data from websites
 Specify what information to scrape from a web page using flags